- Low APR: 7.99% - 23.43%

-Bottom line: SoFi personal loans are great for people who want to borrow a lot at a low cost.
-SoFi loans offer as much as $100,000 with interest rates as low as 5.99%, and only 18.64% at the highest.
-In addition, SoFi personal loans don’t charge any kind of fees, including late fees.
+SoFi personal loans are great for people with a 680+ credit score who want to borrow a lot of money at a low cost.
+SoFi loans provide as much as $100,000 in funding, with interest rates as low as 7.99% and no fees of any kind.
+An application decision usually takes just 2-4 business days, too.

-All of these factors mean that personal loans from SoFi are also great for debt consolidation.
+Due to their potentially low costs and high loan amounts, SoFi loans can be particularly good for debt consolidation.
 Borrowers can take out a lower-interest, fee-free SoFi loan to pay off high-interest debt – from a credit card, for example.
-In addition, SoFi allows co-applicants to take joint responsibility for a loan, an option that not all lenders offer.
+SoFi also allows co-applicants to take joint responsibility for a loan, an option that not all lenders offer.

 SoFi Personal Loan Terms